-" These points are awarded if some certified ethical or fairly traded drinks are on offer (more than one type of drink e.g. tea and coffee).
-To achieve these points, you need to have more than one choice of fairly or ethically traded drink on offer - for example, tea and a soft drink would achieve 2 points, whereas two types of organic coffee would not.
+To achieve these points, you need to have more than one choice of fairly or ethically traded drink on offer - for example, oat milk and fruit juice would achieve 2 points, whereas two types of fruit juice would not.

 Ethically and fairly traded drinks help to support farmers in developing countries by providing them with better prices, decent working conditions and reduced exposure to harmful substances such as pesticides.